Stories from Naoh’ra Rabntah

 From the platform above, Matt peered down at the cab.
 It hung midway up, open and skewed.
 A figure was tucked inside, not daring to move.

 “Cab’s leaning more than expected.
 Safety lines are holding for now, but we need to move efficiently.
-Wade, lock down those beams we marked earlier.
-Tyler, bring the harness closer, but hold until I signal.
+Wood, lock down those beams we marked earlier.
+Jackson, bring the harness closer, but hold until I signal.
 Rodney, monitor the lines for any movement.”

 Matt raised his voice, loud enough to carry.